European microstates: List of states often labelled as microstates

+Inter-relations and networks

+Since 1985 the states have been conducting the Games of the Small States of Europe sporting events.

+The parliaments of these states have been conducting the Conference of Speakers of Parliaments of the Small States of Europe since 2006, with further cooperation having come out of it.

+The WHO has advanced health related cooperation through its small countries initiative since 2013.

+Cooperation, especially with the European Union, has been pursued regarding taxation, since the states have been used as tax havens.
+Liechtenstein and Monaco signed a taxation treaty in 2017.

 Economic policies and relationship with the European Union

 The European microstates are all of limited size and population.
 They also have limited natural resources.
 As a result, they often have adopted special economic policies, typically involving low levels of taxation and few restrictions on external financial investment.
 Malta is a full member of the European Union, while the other five European microstates have obtained special relations with the European Union and San Marino, Andorra and Monaco are part of the EU customs union while Liechtenstein is in a customs union with Switzerland.